Am Oved: 1930s–1943: Establishment and early years

 The "For the Generation" library focused on quality original literature, primarily from writers associated with the Zionist Labour Movement and working settlement, including Aharon Avraham Kabak, Haim Hazaz, Yehuda Burla, Zalman Shneour, Dvora Baron, Gershon Shofman, and even Nathan Alterman, whom Katznelson admired despite their different backgrounds.
 It also included works by Katznelson's personal friends like Moshe Beilinson and Shlomo Lavi.
 Among the first non-fiction books published were The Jews in Soviet Russia by Jacob Lestschinsky, works by socialist Zionist ideologues Ber Borochov and Nachman Syrkin, and the biography of Mahatma Gandhi, The Story of My Experiments with Truth.
 Exceptions in translation included works by Isaac Bashevis Singer and Chekhov, with translations making up approximately 30% of the books published.

 Katznelson also "sought", to "rescue" the works of Bialik, Tchernichovsky and Agnon from Schocken's control and sell them to the public at low prices—though he did not succeed.
 He published few translations, mostly non-fiction and philosophy rather than literature.
 As editor, Katznelson stated: "I did not take it upon myself to provide what the audience demanded, but what I knew the audience needed."
 The publishing house maintained "high standards" of printing and language, with Katznelson implementing systematic partial Hebrew diacritics to make texts more accessible.

 In its first year, Am Oved published 36 books.
 The first was a historical-literary anthology called The Book of Heroism, followed by Deeds and Trends, a partial summary of the study month Katznelson organized in Rehovot in 1941.
 The publishing house also developed a subscription system, and in its first full year (1942-1943), distributed 150,000 copies to a Yishuv, a Jewish community of only 450,000.

 1944–1993: expansions

-Katznelson managed Am Oved for only two years, until his death in 1944.
+Katznelson managed Am Oved for only two years, until he died in 1944.
 His passing led to a "crisis in the publishing house," marked by financial difficulties, poor management, and the Histadrut's refusal to inject additional funds.
 They also had to reduce staff.